nathanchara/l1periodogram/README.md

 The mandatory inputs are:
 - A time series
 - The epochs of observation of the time series
 - A covariance model for the noise.
-If you want to use the nominal uncertainties, use

 The other parameters are set by default, the most critical ones are:
 - The maximum frequency of the frequency grid